CampbellCrowley/CSCI430/README.md

-# CSCI 430: Software Engineering Group Project
+# CSCI 430: Software Engineering Group Project (Hush)
-Campbell, Clayton, Ryan, Nate
+Austin, Campbell, Clayton, Ryan, Nate

 See each branch for each portion of the project.